Milwaukee River – West Bend

 - Main Street Bridge (Newburg) to Hwy A Bridge: (6.3 miles) A popular paddle with great water clarity.

-- Waubedonia Park to Ehlers Park/Mink Ranch Road: (5.3 miles) A solid stretch with I believe some light rapids.
+- Waubedonia Park to Ehlers Park/Mink Ranch Road: (5.3 miles) A good stretch with a number of light rapids.

 - Ehlers Park to Peninsula Park: (2.5 miles) A suburban stretch with maybe one set of rapids.